Policies and Procedures

 Safeguarding Disabled Children

-This short guide highlights the safeguarding issues particular to disabled children and should be used as a supplement to the MSCB Core Safeguarding Procedures
+This short guide highlights the safeguarding issues particular to disabled children and should be used as a supplement to the GMSP Safeguarding Procedures

 Safeguarding Trafficked and Migrant Children

-The objective of the Parental Mental Health and Safeguarding Children Guidance and Protocol is to provide a framework in which to meet the needs of children whose parent/carers have mental health problems.
+The objective of the Greater Manchester Parental Mental Health and Safeguarding Children Guidance and Protocol is to provide a framework in which to meet the needs of children whose parent/carers have mental health problems.

 Download the joint MSAB / MSCB Domestic Abuse protocol here